Purus River and Basin (Brazil, Peru)

 The Purus Basin, located in the southwestern Amazon depression, is shared by Brazil and Peru and is one of the most important watersheds of the Solimões-Amazon River.

-The river, which is highly meandering, has huge floodplains and is flanked by numerous lakes near its shores.
+The river, which is highly meandering, has massive floodplains and is flanked by numerous lakes near its shores.
 Wetlands cover approximately 40,000 sq km (15,000 sq mi) of the drainage basin’s total area.

 Biology

 The river and basin have a rich biodiversity.
-The Purus red howler (Alouatta puruensis) is a species of howler monkey that is found in the forested areas along the river bank.
-A large variety of bird species visit and nest in the area, including egrets, blue herons, green parrots, and macaws.
-Reptiles like the Boa constrictors and water lizards are also common in the basin.
+The Purus red howler (Alouatta puruensis) is a species of howler monkey found in forested areas along the river bank.
+Various bird species, including egrets, blue herons, green parrots, and macaws, visit and nest in the area.
+Reptiles like the Boa constrictors and water lizards are common in the basin.

 Map of the Amazon basin with the Purus River highlighted